codevLand/rfid/docs/dev-doc.md

     digitalWrite(BUZZER_PIN, LOW);
    }
    ```

 2. Initialized the RFID for giving access to the user/tenants of the boarding
    house.
+   TODO: Need to set up the Database for the Tenants only access
    ```c++
    #include <Arduino.h>
    #include <SPI.h>